Phonicmas/BiotechExpansionWarhammer40k/README.md

     *Suppresses: Delicate and wimp

-    *If Body Size Genes is installed increases size by 1.15
+    *Multipliesb body size by 1.15

     *Makes you sterile and sets fertility to 0